-- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (vi) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of Australia that provides for the registration or licensing of health practitioners. - (vii) 'Personal Leave' means leave provided for: - (1) personal illness or injury; or - (2) to provide care or support to a member of the employee's immediate family or household who is ill or injured; - to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (4) an employee who is experiencing family violence to attend to health issues or legal, financial, housing, child care or other issues arising from family violence. - (ix) 'Statutory Declaration' means a declaration made in writing according to the requirements of the Oaths Act 2001 (Tas).
-It is an offence under section 113 of the Criminal Code, as contained in Schedule 1 of the Criminal Code Act 1924 (Tas), to make a false statement in a Statutory Declaration. - (b) Amount of Personal Leave - (i) Personal leave is available to an employee, when the employee is absent: - (1) due to personal illness or injury; or - (2) for the purposes of caring for an immediate family or household member who is sick and requires the employee's care and support or who requires care due to an unexpected emergency; or
+- a. have a relationship as a couple; and - b. are not married to one another or related by family. - Child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (iv) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of Australia that provides for the registration or licensing of health practitioners. - (v) 'Ordinary Hours of Work' for the purposes of calculating Personal Leave entitlements include all hours worked, other than overtime hours, to a maximum of 76 hours per fortnight except where a formal 72/80 hour per fortnight roster pattern is in place in which case a maximum of 72 or 80 hours per fortnight respectively will apply.

+- (vi) 'Personal Leave' means provided for: - 1. personal illness or injury; or - 2. to provide care or support to a member of the employee's immediate family or household who is ill or injured; or - 3. to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency. - (vii) 'Personal Leave Year' means 12 months of continuous paid employment from the commencement of employment including periods of paid leave but excluding periods within which an employee is receiving a loading in lieu of leave entitlements. - (viii) 'Statutory Declaration' means a declaration made in writing according to the requirements of the Oaths Act 2001 (Tas).
+It is an offence under section 113 of the Criminal Code, as contained in Schedule 1 of the Criminal Code Act 1924 (Tas), to make a false statement in a Statutory Declaration.